GlenCorreia/ruby-design-patterns/README.md

 | Memento | Captures and restores object state. |
 | Visitor | Adds operations to objects without modifying them. |
 | Interpreter | Implements a grammar interpreter. |

+---

+TODO - To include Byebug and RSpec.
+Also RuboCop and TravisCI.